PACKED WITH CONTENT, THE ONLINE VERSION OF ETOT WILL GIVE YOU ESSENTIAL INSIGHTS ON CRUCIAL TOPICS INCLUDING…

 • Opportunities within supply and trading

-• The need to architect for the future
+• The need to architect for speed and agility

 • Remote/hybrid operations in practise in the mid to long term: getting structures, motivation, training (and more)